lleo/node-frap/README.md

 ## Problem

-When your _sender_ writes a series of buffers to a socket, the _receiver_ receives data by way of on, or more, `'data'` socket events; each event with a single `Buffer` as the event input.
+When your _sender_ writes a series of buffers to a socket, the _receiver_ receives data by way of on, or more, `data` socket events; each event with a single `Buffer` as the event input.
 Each received Buffer is not guaranteed to be just one of the _sender_'s socket `write()` calls worth of data, or even an integer number of the _sender_'s `write()` data.
 Sockets just guarantee the